 Visit the Original Snowglobe Factory

 When you visit Vienna, you can stop by the Original Vienna Snowglobe Factory at Schumanngasse 87 in Vienna’s 17th District.
 There’s no company nameplate or neon sign to advertise the location, just a tiny label on the doorbell that says, “Perzy.”
-There are a tiny museum and store on site.
+There is a tiny museum and store on site.

 In an age filled with social media, technology and AI, there is still a fascination with snow globes.
 Perhaps they bring us back to the simpler joys of childhood.